opr/bloc/docs/README.md

   as their commercial interests depend on react being the best tool for producing fast front ends with a low development overhead.

+## PostCSS
+  - [PostCSS](https://postcss.org/) PostCSS is a tool for transforming styles with JS plugins.
+These plugins can lint your CSS, support variables and mixins, transpile future CSS syntax, inline images, and more.
+  We use it for its autoprefixing capabilities but there are plans to leverage more of its functionality in future releases of bloc.

 ## Redux
-  - Redux is a library used for managing the state of an application.
+  - [Redux](https://redux.js.org/) is a library used for managing the state of an application.
 It works well with React through the `react-redux` package and using it in tandem with Immutable.js produces an immutable state tree.
 By using redux to manage your application's state, you can time-travel back and forward through varying states of your app.
 This makes debugging and testing easier.

+## Redux Saga
+  - [Redux saga](https://github.com/redux-saga/redux-saga) is a library that aims to make application side effects (i.e. asynchronous things like data fetching and impure things like accessing the browser cache) easier to manage, more efficient to execute, easy to test, and better at handling failures.

 ## Webpack
   - Webpack and babel work together to produce a single bundle file that has the entire JavaScript code for your site